My Chef's Apron

 Instructions

-• Bring a large pot of water to boil (about 4 quarts.
+• Bring a large pot of water to boil (about 4 quarts).
 Once the water is boiling, add the rice and continue boiling for 25 minutes.

 • While rice is cooking, pan fry the plantains.
+Heat 2 tablespoons of olive oil over medium heat in a large, non-stick skillet.

 • When oil is shimmering, add the plantains (you'll have to work in batches).